-I will lovingly maximise your music's potential and get it sounding balanced, warm, clear and loud for all listening environments.
+Maximise your music's potential and get it sounding radio and iTunes ready!
 I have a comprehensive understanding of all bass music/hip hop/trap/grime/rnb styles and how they should sound in the club, on the radio and in your headphones.
 Send me your music and I'll know the direction of it.